What's the Difference Between a Cover Letter and a Resume?

 After reading this article, you should have a better understanding of what's the difference between a cover letter and a resume.

-letter is an introduction of yourself that also tells a potential employer why you want the specific job.
+While both documents have similar information and are used to help during the job search process, they have their differences.
+A cover letter is an introduction of yourself that also tells a potential employer why you want the specific job.
 On the other hand, a resume is a listing of all your experience and skills that qualify you for the position.

 You'll need both of these documents in order to get hired for your dream job.
 For more help, head to the Jobs/Careers section of this site for more in-depth content.